Date of Publishing: August 23, 2019

 Split Shift Fees

 Split shifts are a great way to lower labor costs during slower parts of the day, but they still cost you.
-If you send an employee home between shifts, that employee is entitled to a premium pay of one hour at the state or local minimum wage (whichever is higher).
+If you send a minimum wage employee home between shifts, you’ll need to pay them one hour at the state or local minimum wage (whichever is higher).

-This means that if you schedule an employee who works for the current minimum wage of $11 for two three hour shifts, you owe that employee $77 (6 x $11 + the $11 premium).
+This means that if you schedule an employee who works for the current minimum wage of $16 for a couple of three hour shifts, you owe that employee $112 (6 x $16 + the $16 premium).

-So, if you decided to schedule employees for split shifts, consider asking the more skilled employees to work them.
-They’ve likely earned their higher wages and can produce more for the restaurant, and you won’t be spending any money on premium pay
+So, if you decide to schedule employees for split shifts, consider asking the more skilled employees to work them.
+They’ve likely earned their higher wages and can produce more for the restaurant, and you won’t be spending on premium pay.

 Payday Schedule